xiaodizi/elasticsearch/CONTRIBUTING.md

    4. Click "Browse", and navigate to the file `build-conventions/formatterConfig.xml`
    5. **IMPORTANT** - make sure "Optimize Imports" is **NOT** selected.
    6. Click "OK"
-   7. Optional: If you like to format code changes on save automatically, open **Preferences > Tools > Actions on Save** and check "Reformat Code", making sure to configure Java files.

 Alternative manual steps for IntelliJ.